 Is it Worth Buying a Mirrorless Camera?

 We hope this guide helped you get up to speed on what makes a great entry level mirrorless camera and what sort of settings and features you should pay attention to.
 Whether you’re looking to shoot video or capture a wedding in photos, there’s something here that should tickle your fancy.
-And if you want something to carry your new camera, we recommend you read our guide to the best camera bags of 2020.
+And if you want something to carry your new camera, we recommend you read our guide to the best camera bags of 2022.If you liked our article on mirrorless cameras under $500, please share and comment below what your favorite product is.